-The drawings and maps detail species’ points of origin and spread through contact with humans, while the pigment diagrams demonstrate connections, both metaphoric and physical, between plants, pigments and urban habitats.
-The workshops and walks focus on plant identification, evolutionary adaptation to life in cities, and of course making and using paint.
-The gardens and other interventions introduce urban species to their human neighbors in a new context.
+The drawings and maps depicted here detail species’ points of origin and spread through contact with humans, while the pigment diagrams demonstrate connections, both metaphoric and physical, between plants, pigments and urban habitats.
+The workshops and walks focus on ameliorating plant awareness disparity, cultivating cross-species solidarity, human and plant adaptation to life in cities, and of course the multisensorial delights of making and using paint.

 Above: Invasive Pigments Color Wheel, 2013